marmelab/react-admin/docs/Authentication.md

 Here is the interface react-admin expect `authProvider` objects to implement.

-**Tip**: If you're a TypeScript user, you can check that your `authProvider` is correct at compile-tiome using the `AuthProvider` type:
+**Tip**: If you're a TypeScript user, you can check that your `authProvider` is correct at compile-time using the `AuthProvider` type:

 ```jsx
 import { AuthProvider } from 'react-admin';